andreasliie/weather_app-master/README.md

 # Weather forcast and alerts

 This project contains a Flutter based webpage that can display location based weather data using the openWeather API.
-This repo contains neccarssary files to automatic deploy the website to Google Cloud App Engine whenever the local Flutter project is updated commited to the main branch in GitHub, by using Cloud Build.
+This repo contains neccarssary files to automatic deploy the website to Google Cloud App Engine whenever the local Flutter project is updated commited to the main branch in GitHub, by using Cloud Build trigger.

+This repo is based on ..

 ## Features